What remains of Bears Ears

 Hidden in the Abajo Mountains

 The Hopi and Zuni tribes trace their ancestry to the Pueblo people, who created much of what remains in Bears Ears today.
-(To show this cliff dwelling in clear detail, this 3D model was created from drone footage, a process that leaves some white shadows in certain spots.)
+(To show this cliff dwelling in clear detail, this 3D model was created from drone footage.)

 A thousand years ago, the Abajo Mountains harbored human life in every ravine and gully.
 Its inhabitants slept and stored food in caves like these, tucked away in alcoves.
 Warfare was common around 1200 AD, and cliff dwellings provided safety and security to Puebloans.